inchiresolver/inchiresolver/docs/protocol.rst

 InChI Resolver Protocol
 =======================

-:Version: 0.3.2 of 2020-10-21
+:Version: 0.3.3 of 2021-04-21
 :Authors:
     Markus Sitzmann

-The InChI Resolver protocol is the specification of a common API protocol format which any InChI Resolver instance has adhere to.
-By following the shared conventions of the protocol any InChI-based web resources and services should be easily findable and browsable for an (automated) client system in a systematic, predefined manner.
+The InChI Resolver Protocol is the specification of a common API protocol format which any InChI Resolver instance should adhere to.
+By following the shared conventions of the protocol, any InChI-based web resources and services should be findable and browsable for an (automated) client system in a systematic, predefined manner.

-The InChI Resolver protocol has been based on the IANA-registered JSON:API v1.0 specification (`<https://jsonapi.org/>`_) as media type format.
-JSON:API delineates how clients should request or edit data from a server, and how the server should respond to any requests.
+The InChI Resolver protocol is based on the IANA-registered JSON:API v1.0 specification (`<https://jsonapi.org/>`_) as media type format.
+JSON:API has been specified on basis of `JSON schema <https://json-schema.org/>`_ and delineates how clients should request or edit data from a server, and how the server should respond to any requests.
 The format is optimized for HTTP requests to a web API; both in terms of the number of requests and the size of data packages exchanged between clients and servers.

+A first draft of a InChI Resolver Protocol schema specification is available here:
+`InChI Resolver Protocol Schema File <https://github.com/inchiresolver/inchiresolver/blob/master/schema/2021-04b1/schema.json>`_.
+It is an extension to the JSON:API specification and limits the usage of this specification to resources permissible to the InChI Resolver Protocol.
+The available InChI Resolver API resources are described in the following.

 InChI Resolver API Resources
 ----------------------------

-The root entry point or top level of a InChI Resolver instance has to be accessible at a valid absolute URL path.
+The root entry point or top level of a InChI Resolver instance has to be accessible at a valid, absolute URL path.
-Starting from there a InChI Resolver instance has to reply by fully supporting the JSON:API media type `application/vnd.api+json <https://jsonapi.org/>`_.
+Starting from there, a InChI Resolver instance should reply to any requests by fully supporting the JSON:API media type `application/vnd.api+json <https://jsonapi.org/>`_ and any responses may adhere to the `InChI Resolver Protocol Schema <https://github.com/inchiresolver/inchiresolver/blob/master/schema/2021-04b1/schema.json>`_.

-At the current level of implementation of the InChI Resolver Protocol, the following top level resource objects have to be made accessible:
+At the current level of implementation of the InChI Resolver Protocol, the following top level resource objects have to be made accessible (although some of them might be empty for a specific InChI Resolver instance):

 - **inchis** (browsable index of all available InChI instances at this InChI resolver instance)
 - **organizations** (list of any organizations known by this InChI resolver instance publishing InChI related data)